Thank you for purchasing my apps.

-Q: When are your apps going to be updated for iOS 11?
+When are your apps going to be updated for iOS 11 and iOS 12?

-I purchased “Remove Advertising” on one device – but it hasn’t removed the advertising on any of my other devices.
+I purchased a Premium Upgrade on one device but it hasn’t been enabled on any of my other devices.
 Why not?

-Firstly, thank you very much for purchasing “Remove Advertising”.
-One purchase of “Remove Advertising” works for all devices running that app that have been downloaded using the same Apple ID.
-Simply use the “Restore Ad Removal” button on the “About” tab on the other devices.
-It will detect that you have already paid and remove the Ads on your other devices without charging you again.
+Firstly, thank you very much for purchasing a Premium Upgrade.
+One purchase of a Premium Upgrade works for all devices running that same app that have been downloaded using the same Apple ID.
+Simply use the “Restore Purchases” button on the “About” tab on the other devices.
+It will detect that you have already paid and enable the Premium Features on your other devices without charging you again.